Dental Implants Austin

 Preliminary Treatments & Dental Implant Surgery

 Before proceeding with dental implants, we'll assess if preliminary treatments like bone grafting or gum disease treatment are necessary.
 While these procedures may increase both the cost and duration of your treatment, they are necessary to ensure the longevity of your new smile.
 Additionally, the expenses associated with your dental implant surgery vary depending on factors such as implant location and sedation type.
-Since we’re able to conduct this phase of treatment right here in our office, we eliminate the need for our patients to seek care from an outside specialist.
+Since we partner with outside implant specialists, you can expect a separate bill from their office for this portion of treatment.

 The Parts of Your Dental Implant